 A sample ICF is provided in the Protocol Appendix III.
 Sites are responsible for adapting the sample as needed for local use.
 Local adaptation may include reformatting the consent forms in accordance with local IRB/EC requirements.
-Sites are responsible for following the procedures in the MTN MOP and the DAIDS Protocol Registration Manual when adapting site-specific ICF(s).
-The ICF must be reviewed and approved by MTN LOC (FHI 360) prior to IRB/EC submission.
-After regulatory approval is obtained, the approved ICF must be submitted to the DAIDS Protocol Registration Office (PRO) prior to initial use.
+Sites are responsible for following the procedures in the MTN MOP and the DAIDS Protocol Registration Manual when adapting site-specific ICFs.
+All ICFs must be reviewed and approved by MTN LOC (FHI 360) prior to IRB/EC submission.
+After regulatory approval is obtained, the approved ICF must be submitted to the DAIDS PRO prior to initial use.